ecatmur/no-return/paper.md

 We propose to add a fundamental type, `std::noreturn`, that can be used as the return type of functions that do not return to their caller.
 In type theory this is variously called the "bottom" type[[wiki]] or the "empty" type (since it has no values; not to be confused with[[#std-monostate]] empty class types).
+It is a feature of many other programming languages, and can be relatively painlessly integrated into C++'s type system while increasing expressivity of code and reducing special cases in the language.

 ## 3. Motivation and Scope